Standard Model Theory for the FCC-ee Tera-Z stage: Differential equations for multiloop integrals

-\paragraph*{Fuchsification.} Reducing the differential system to Fuchsian form is a classical problem of the ODE theory and the algorithms to accomplish this task have been known long before Ref. \cite{Lee:2014ioa}.
-In particular, the algorithm of Barkatou and Pfl\"ugel, Ref. \cite{Barkatou2007,barkatou2009moser}, allows one to get rid of all multiple poles.
+Reducing the differential system to Fuchsian form is a classical problem of ordinary differential equation theory; the algorithms to accomplish this task have been known long before Ref. \cite{Lee:2014ioa}.
+In particular, the algorithm of Barkatou and Pfl\"ugel, Refs. \cite{Barkatou2007,barkatou2009moser}, allows one to get rid of all multiple poles.
 However, the polynomial part of the matrix, in general, explodes after applying this algorithm.
-The reason is that each separate step of the Barkatou-Pfl\"ugel algorithm can increase the order of polynomial part by one.
-Possible roots of such an inaccurate treatment of the singularity at infinity is that, in general, it is not possible to get rid of both the multiple poles and the polynomial part.
-This impossibility is closely related to negative solution of the $21$st Hilbert problem\footnote{Formulation of the 21st Hilbert problem: to show that there always exists a linear differential system of the Fuchsian class, with given singular points and monodromic group.}, given by Bolibrukh \cite{Bolibrukh1989}.
+The reason is that each separate step of the Barkatou--Pfl\"ugel algorithm can increase the order of the polynomial part by one.
+A possible cause of such an inaccurate treatment of the singularity at infinity is that, in general, it is not possible to get rid of both the multiple poles and the polynomial part.
+This impossibility is closely related to the negative solution of the $21$st Hilbert problem,\footnote{Formulation of the 21st Hilbert problem: to show that there always exists a linear differential system of the Fuchsian class, with given singular points and monodromic group.} given by Bolibrukh \cite{Bolibrukh1989}.

-In Ref. \cite{Lee:2014ioa} the transformations similar to those of Ref. \cite{Barkatou2007,barkatou2009moser} have been used.
-However, they have been additionally adjusted to conserve, if possible, the properties of the system in the second point (always chosen to be $\infty$ in Barkatou-Pfl\"ugel algorithm).
-In order to explain one step of the `Fuchsification' stage, let us suppose that $x_1\neq\infty$ and $x_2\neq\infty$ are singular points of the differential system \eqref{eq:DE}.
-Near these points the matrix $M$ has the expansions:
+In Ref. \cite{Lee:2014ioa}, transformations similar to those of Refs. \cite{Barkatou2007,barkatou2009moser} are used.
+However, they are additionally adjusted to conserve, if possible, the properties of the system in the second point (always chosen to be $\infty$ in the Barkatou--Pfl\"ugel algorithm).
+To explain one step of the `Fuchsification' stage, let us suppose that $x_1\neq\infty$ and $x_2\neq\infty$ are singular points of the differential system (\Eref{eq:DE}).
+Near these points, the matrix $M$ has the expansions: